Teen Cyclist Killed in College Point — Evidence of the Decline of Vision Zero

 Durazno was taken to Jacobi Hospital in The Bronx, where he died three days later.
 The driver, however, fled, cops said.
 Police discovered the murder weapon on 15th Avenue — just one and a half blocks from the crash site.
 Witnesses described the driver as a male, 20-30 years old, last seen wearing a long-sleeved blue shirt, with a white t-shirt underneath and blue jeans below as he fled on foot from the parked vehicle, cops said.

 The investigation is ongoing, police said.

 Durazno’s death is the believed to be the fourth death of a cyclist this year, but overall, the last 12 months have been the bloodiest of de Blasio’s tenure.
-And the bloodshed has continued this year — the city reached 100 traffic deaths on April 31 — a grim milestone that is typically not reached until July.
+And the bloodshed has continued this year — the city reached 100 traffic deaths by the end of May — a grim milestone that is typically not reached until July.

 Transportation Alternatives Executive Director Danny Harris is not impressed at the pace that the mayor is using to get to the “zero” of Vision Zero: